uncertMC calls and by uncertainty with method="MC".summary.uncertMC is currently an alias for print.uncertMC.

 cov.xy

-when uncertMC
+.Random.seed when uncertMC was called.

-Monte Carlo replicates of the standard uncertainty
+B Monte Carlo replicates of the standard uncertainty

-calculated as sd(y)
+calculated as sd(y).

-is called with keep.x=TRUE
+uncertMC is called with keep.x=TRUE, a data frame

-whose columns are the Monte Carlo replicates of the variables in x
+whose columns are the Monte Carlo replicates of the variables in x.

 set.seed(13*17)